polyulabs/ex1-5241/README.md

 [instructions](https://polyurichard.github.io/lectures/Labs/Github-Page.html)

 ## Task 2: Collaborative Editing in Github
-In this task, we will learn how to collaborately edit a file in Github.
+In this task, you should collaborately edit a file in Github with your classmates.

 You should first fork this repository to your own account.
 Then, edit the file `students.md` and add your name and introduction below the template.
 Finally, create a pull request to submit your work for review.
 The detailed instruction is provided below.